sl2902/mlbookcamp-code/capstone1/README.md

    ```
    pipenv sync
    ```
-   In the `midterm` subdirectory, run the following command to train and save the best model
+   In the `captone1` subdirectory, run the following command to train and save the best model
    ```
-   python model/train.py --file-path ./data/car_purchasing.csv
+   python model/train.py --file-path ./data/BankChurners.csv
    ```
    Build bentoml
    ```